ampproject/amphtml/ads/tracdelight.md

 ## Configuration

-For semantics of configuration, please see ad network documentation.
+For semantics of configuration, please see [ad network documentation](http://docs.tracdelight.com/).

-Supported parameters:
+Required parameters:

-- data-widget_id — the id of the widget
+- data-widget_id: the id of the widget
-- data-access_key — the access key
+- data-access_key: the access key

+Optional parameters
-- data-mode — how to embed the widget.
-Possible values are "iframe" or "inline"
+- data-mode: how to embed the widget.
+Possible values are "iframe" or "inline" (default: "iframe")

+## Support

+If you have any questions, please refer to your contact at tracdelight or contact support@tracdelight.com.